toptal/chewy/docs/getting_started.md

 - The `author` object is denormalized into the book document — this is how you search across associations with Elasticsearch.

-See [indexing.md](indexing.md) for the full field DSL, crutches and witchcraft.
+See [indexing.md](indexing.md) for the full field DSL, crutches, and the compiled compose path.

 ## Connecting models